haiwera-silk-cd/magento-devdocs/guides/v2.1/config-guide/elasticsearch/es-config-stopwords.md

 ## Configure stopwords {#config-stopwords}
 Elasticsearch stopwords are located in the `<your Magento install dir>/vendor/magento/module-elasticsearch/etc/stopwords` directory.
 Magento ships with one `.csv` file containing stopwords for our default locales and an additional file, `stopwords.csv`, which has stopwords for any locale that is not represented by another `.csv` file.

-The default lifetime for stopwords file {% glossarytooltip 0bc9c8bc-de1a-4a06-9c99-a89a29c30645 %}cache{% endglossarytooltip %} is 15 minutes.
+The default lifetime for stopwords file {% glossarytooltip 0bc9c8bc-de1a-4a06-9c99-a89a29c30645 %}缓存{% endglossarytooltip %} is 15 minutes.

 See one of the following topics for more information: